timii/WordOcean/README.md

 ## How To Use

-Choose a language from the [supported languages](#supported-languages) and the word you want to know the definition of and press "Search".
-The results can be found right under the boxes you entered the language and word in.
+Go to the [site](Link hinzufügen bitte), choose one of the languages from [supported languages](#supported-languages), enter the word you want to know the definition of and press "Search".
+The results will be shown below.

-Hint: If no definitions can be found an error message will appear instead.
+## Run locally

+- clone/download this repo,
+- run `npm install` inside the downloaded folder to install all the dependencies,
+- after all the dependencies are installed run `npm start`

+After a short time the site opens automatically in your browser.

 ## How It Works